 Blue Buffalo is a Relative Newcomer to the Dog Food Game

 Given how major of a player Blue Buffalo has become in the pet care game, you might think they’ve been around for decades.
 And they have — a little less than two decades, to be exact.

-The company was founded in 2003, and since then, it’s exploded in popularity.
+The Blue Buffalo was founded in 2003, and since then, it’s exploded in popularity.
 In fact, it’s gone from being a small, independent operation to being purchased by General Mills for billions of dollars in 2018.

 The Brand Was Started Because of One Dog

 The founder of Blue Buffalo, Bill Bishop, owned an Airedale named Blue that was stricken with cancer.
 Desperate to do anything he could to save his beloved pet, Bishop consulted a variety of vets and animal nutritionists to create a high-quality food for his dog.

 Blue Buffalo was the result.
 The food Bishop created was so high quality, it quickly became in demand by owners in similar situations.
 Word of mouth quickly spread, and in less than twenty years, the brand went from inception to becoming the top natural pet food brand in America.